kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 This registers all cluster events that might make an unschedulable pod schedulable, like finishing the allocation of a claim, or resource slice updates.

-The existing dynamicresource plugin has registered almost all the events needed or extended resource backed by DRA, with one addition `framework.UpdateNodeAllocatable` for node action.
+The existing dynamicresource plugin has registered almost all the events needed for extended resource backed by DRA, with one addition `framework.UpdateNodeAllocatable` for node action.